Home / Blog / How Battery Technology Impacts Heated Clothing Performance (Capacity, Safety, Runtime)

 Why Wh Is the Only Accurate Measurement

 True capacity Use Wh (watt-hours) = (mAh / 1000) x Voltage.
 This takes into consideration the power delivery; power delivery in a 5000mAh (37Wh) heated vest test showed that a 7.4V 5000mAh (37Wh) pack lasted longer than a 5V 10000mAh (50Wh) pack because of losses in efficiency.
+Correctly applying this calculation is critical for predicting real-world performance across different settings and environments — see our practical guide on how to calculate battery capacity for heated clothing projects for examples and methodology.

 How Capacity Affects Runtime